 Not Reliable or Recommended – Test With A White Cloth

-Many people recommend you test with a white cloth as they say silver will leave a black mark on the cloth (from surface oxidation).
+You may read that you can test if something is silver by wiping it with a white cloth – they say silver will leave a black mark on the cloth (from surface oxidation)!

-We think a lot of metals will leave a mark on the cloth, including silver plate, so we don’t recommend this method.
+We think that a lot of metals will leave a mark on the cloth, including silver plate, so we don’t recommend this method at all.

 The Best Way to Care For Sterling Silver

 We recommend not letting the tarnish build-up on your silver jewellery.
 Clean with a silver Cleaning Cloth regularly and store in a sealed plastic back or soft cloth.

 We use both of the Cleaning Cloths above every day in our shop.

 We hope this has cleared up any confusion that you may have had around 925 Sterling Silver.